pabloripoll/docker-symfony-6-php-fpm-8/README.md

 ## Stop Containers

-For stopping symfony and database containers
+Using the following Makefile recipe stops symfony and database containers keeping database persistance and as app files are binded to local it wont be any loss
 ```bash
 $ make project-stop